 Graduate Assistants (Research) may be hired for periods of up to twelve months.
 Contracts may be extended or renewed, but carry no implication of extension or renewal.

 The amount of 0.5% will be deducted the from the scholarships and salaries payable to all Graduate Assistants covered by the Collective Agreement.
-The levy is paid to the Graduate Students’ Association to be used for student scholarships and the administration of the Collective Agreement contracts.
+The levy is paid to the Graduate Students’ Association for the administration of the Collective Agreement contracts and labour relations initiatives.

 The specific steps to follow are outlined in Article 11: Grievance Procedure.